dgxo/dgxo.github.io/docs/index.md

         property = property,
     }

-    -- Tell Lua to fall back to looking in MyClass.__index for missing fields. setmetatable(self, MyClass)
+    -- Tell Luau to fall back to looking in MyClass.__index for missing fields. setmetatable(self, MyClass)

     return self